The Prismatic World Tour Live

-The Prismatic World Tour Live is a live video album by American singer Katy Perry for her tour of the same name.
+The Prismatic World Tour Live is a 2015 concert film and a live video album by American singer Katy Perry for her tour of the same name.
 It was released on October 30, 2015, by Capitol Records.
 The concert movie was released on DVD, Blu-ray, and for Digital Download.
 All formats also include 30 minutes of exclusive extras.
 Russell Thomas directed the concert film and Perry served as an executive producer for the album.
 Commercially, it topped the music video charts in Australia, Belgium, Italy, and the United States.

 Background and tour

 It was announced that the final Sydney shows on December 12 and 13, 2014 would be filmed for a concert movie.
 Almost a year later, on November 23, 2015, it was broadcast on Network Seven.
 On March 28, 2015, Epix aired a two-hour concert special of the tour, as part of their "Free Preview Weekend".
 A short video interlude for "Peacock" was broadcast before Perry performed "Teenage Dream".
 During the exclusive Q&A with Epix, Perry confirmed that she will be making a DVD of the tour.
 She also revealed that she would change a couple of things for the DVD.
 Netflix added the tour's concert movie to its streaming service on June 26, 2015.
 The tour's concert movie was released on DVD, Blu-ray and Digital Download on October 30, 2015.
 All formats also include 30 minutes of exclusive extras.